-The lost tribes are one of the biggest mysteries of Jewish history, and as you might expect, there are plenty of people with their own theories.
+The lost tribes are one of the biggest mysteries of Jewish history, and have inspired multiple theories.
 Maybe the Igbo Jews of Nigeria are one of the lost tribes?
 Perhaps Bene Menashe, in Northern India, can claim the title.
 Or the Pashtun people of Afghanistan.
 Or Native Americans.
 These groups and many more have claimed to have descended from the lost tribes of Israel.

 In 586 BCE the Babylonian king Nebuchadnezzar attacked the southern kingdom, and exiled much of that population to Babylon.
 Though many lost their Israelite identity in Babylon, plenty of them retained their connection to their heritage, and eventually returned to Israel and rebuilt the Temple in Jerusalem.
 By that point the northern kingdom was lost.
 Today’s Jews stem from the people of Judah (thus, Judaism).